infant-cognition-turku/gaze_dynamics/README.md

 For instructions on how to use the pipeline, see the manual *pipeline_manual.pdf*.

 This pipeline has been used in (name of upcoming paper + link).
+At the core of the pipeline is [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace), which is an open-source tool for facial behavior analysis.